wazuh/wazuh-documentation/source/pci-dss/dashboard.rst

 Visualization and dashboard
 ===========================

 Wazuh provides a web dashboard for data visualization and analysis.
 The dashboard comes with out-of-the-box modules for security events, PCI DSS compliance, detected vulnerable applications, file integrity monitoring data, configuration assessment results, cloud infrastructure monitoring events, and others.
-It can be used to perform forensic and historical analysis of your alerts.
+It is used to perform forensic and historical analysis of your alerts.

 Wazuh also provides a PCI DSS compliance dashboard under the regulatory compliance module.